 i Regulated authorities

-The Directives regulate most public sector entities as well as a significant number of privately owned utility companies.
-For convenience, we refer to all such entities as 'authorities'.
+The Directives regulate most public sector entities as well as a significant number of privately owned utility companies (collectively, the authorities).

-Private operators may, in limited circumstances, have to procure in accordance with the 2014 Public Contracts Directive; for example, where they award certain works contracts that are more than 50 per cent subsidised by authorities,23 in which case the authorities are obliged to secure compliance.
+Private operators may, in limited circumstances, have to procure in accordance with the Public Contracts Directive; for example, where they award certain works contracts that are more than 50 per cent subsidised by authorities,21 in which case the authorities are obliged to secure compliance.

-The 2014 Utilities Contracts Directive applies to contracts for utility activities awarded by the following entities (when pursuing a utility activity): contracting authorities regulated by the 2014 Public Contracts Directive, undertakings subject to control by those authorities (public undertakings) and entities operating in a relevant utility sector on the basis of special or exclusive rights.24
+The Utilities Contracts Directive applies to contracts for utility activities awarded by the following entities (when pursuing a utility activity): contracting authorities regulated by the Public Contracts Directive, undertakings subject to control by those authorities (public undertakings) and entities operating in a relevant utility sector on the basis of special or exclusive rights.22

-Where a utilities market is directly exposed to competition and access to the market is not restricted, Member States may apply to the Commission for a derogation from the 2014 Utilities Contracts Directive for contracts in pursuit of activities in that market.25 Derogations have been granted to a number of Member States in respect of, for example, postal services, electricity, and oil and gas.
+Where a utilities market is directly exposed to competition and access to the market is not restricted, Member States may apply to the EC for a derogation from the Utilities Contracts Directive for contracts in pursuit of activities in that market.23 Derogations have been granted to a number of Member States in respect of, for example, postal services, electricity, and oil and gas.

-The 2014 Concession Contracts Directive applies to the award of works and services concessions by contracting authorities that are caught by the 2014 Public Contracts Directive and the entities caught by the 2014 Utilities Contracts Directive (when pursuing a utility activity).26 A contract becomes a concession where the consideration includes the right to exploit works or services and the operating risk (demand, supply or both) in such exploitation is transferred to the concessionaire.27
+The Concession Contracts Directive applies to the award of works and services concessions by contracting authorities that are caught by the Public Contracts Directive and the entities caught by the Utilities Contracts Directive when pursuing a utility activity.24 A contract becomes a concession where the consideration includes the right to exploit works or services and the operating risk (demand, supply or both) in such exploitation is transferred to the concessionaire.25

 ii Regulated contracts

-Generally, contracts for construction of works, supply of goods and provision of services, and services and works concessions, awarded by authorities are subject to the Directives if they meet28 the specified minimum financial thresholds, which are regularly adjusted.
+Generally, contracts for construction of works, supply of goods and provision of services, and services and works concessions awarded by authorities are subject to the Directives if they meet specified minimum financial thresholds, which are regularly adjusted.
 As of 1 January 2022, the following thresholds apply.26

-Anti-avoidance rules prevent artificial splitting of contracts to bypass the Directives.29
+Anti-avoidance rules prevent artificial splitting of contracts to bypass the Directives.27

-Contracts for certain social and other specific services are regulated to a limited 'light touch' extent.30 In particular, there is no obligation to follow one of the specified procedures, although one of the principal changes from the predecessor directives is that, above the thresholds, advertising and competition is required.
+Contracts for certain social and other specific services are regulated to a limited 'light-touch' extent.28 In particular, there is no obligation to follow one of the specified procedures, although one of the principal changes from the predecessor directives is that, above the thresholds, advertising and competition is required.
 These services include health, social, educational, social security and community services.
-Any service that is not expressly listed as being subject to the 'light touch' regime is fully regulated.
+Any service that is not expressly listed as being subject to the light-touch regime is fully regulated.

 Some types of contract are not regulated by the Directives, such as contracts for:

-Where a public contract is substantially modified, this may amount to a completely new contract, which the authority must competitively tender under the Directives.38
+Where a public contract is substantially modified, this may amount to a completely new contract, which the authority must competitively tender under the Directives.36

-Where the Directives do not apply, some form of advertisement is generally required if there is certain cross-border interest in the resulting contract.39
+Where the Directives do not apply, some form of advertisement is generally required if there is certain cross-border interest in the resulting contract.37

-The Defence and Security Procurement Directive applies to contracts for the supply of military equipment, for works and services for military purposes and for the supply of equipment, works and services involving, requiring or containing classified information.
-Where the Defence and Security Procurement Directive applies, neither the 2014 Utilities Contracts Directive nor the 2014 Public Contracts Directive applies.
-Works and services concession contracts in these fields are covered by the 2014 Concession Contracts Directive.
+The Defence and Security Procurement Directive applies to contracts for the supply of military equipment; for works and services for military purposes; and for the supply of equipment, works and services involving, requiring or containing classified information.
+Where the Defence and Security Procurement Directive applies, neither the Utilities Contracts Directive nor the Public Contracts Directive applies.
+Works and services concession contracts in these fields are covered by the Concession Contracts Directive.
 The most sensitive defence contracts may still be awarded outside the scope of the Defence and Security Procurement Directive.